al3ks1s/Silksong.SilkenSisters/README.md

 For now, the bosses have their vanilla behaviors, there will probably be work on that in the future.

+## Known bugs

+- Lace can throw you out of the arena, use Lalt+H to teleport back in the middle
+- Sometimes, the deep memory zone will not appear properly, restart the game

 ## Manual installation

 This mod requires the following mods to function: